Aaron Sorkin: 1983–1990: Early work and breakthrough

 Sorkin was inspired to write his next play, a courtroom drama called A Few Good Men, from a phone conversation with his sister Deborah, who had graduated from Boston University Law School and signed up for a three-year stint with the U.S. Navy Judge Advocate General's Corps.
 Deborah told Sorkin that she was going to Guantanamo Bay to defend a group of Marines who came close to killing a fellow Marine in a hazing ordered by a superior officer.
 Sorkin took that information and wrote much of his story on cocktail napkins while bartending at the Palace Theatre.
-He and his roommates had purchased a Macintosh 512K; when he returned home, he would transcribe the story and notes onto the computer, forming a basis from which he wrote many drafts for A Few Good Men.
+When he returned home, he would transcribe the story and notes onto the computer, forming a basis from which he wrote many drafts for A Few Good Men.

 In 1988, Sorkin sold the film rights for A Few Good Men to producer David Brown before it premiered, in a deal that was reportedly "well into six figures".
 Brown had read an article in The New York Times about Sorkin's one-act play Hidden in This Picture, and found out Sorkin had a play called A Few Good Men that was having Off Broadway readings.
 Brown produced A Few Good Men on Broadway at the Music Box Theatre.
 It starred Tom Hulce and was directed by Don Scardino.
 After opening in late 1989, it ran for 497 performances.
 Sorkin continued writing Making Movies and in 1990 it debuted Off-Broadway at the Promenade Theatre, produced by John A. McQuiggan, and again directed by Don Scardino.
 Meanwhile, Brown was producing for TriStar Pictures, and tried to interest them in adapting A Few Good Men into a film, but his proposal was declined due to the lack of star actor involvement.
-Brown later received a phone call from Alan Horn at Castle Rock Entertainment who was anxious to make the film.
+Brown later received a phone call from Alan Horn at Castle Rock Entertainment who was eager to make the film.
 Rob Reiner, a Castle Rock producing partner, opted to direct.